 However, not all warranties are created equal.
 The terms can vary wildly from one shop to another, and what’s covered for one service might not apply to another.
 That’s why it’s so important to ask specific questions and understand exactly what you’re getting.
 A shop that is transparent about its warranty policies is often a shop that values its customers and takes pride in its work.
 Before you agree to any project, make sure you have a solid grasp of the warranty.
 It’s a key indicator of the shop’s integrity and your best protection for the investment you're making in your truck.
 Think of it as part of the service itself; a good shop provides both excellent work and peace of mind.

-Common Types of Warranties
+Know the Different Types of Warranties

 When you start looking at warranties, you’ll generally find two main types.
 The first is a standard warranty, which usually covers the work for a shorter period.
 Think of this as protection against any immediate defects, like a paint sealant that doesn't cure properly.
 The second type is a long-term service guarantee, which offers broader protection over a longer time frame.
 For truck owners who depend on their vehicles for their livelihood, these long-term warranties can be especially valuable.
 They provide assurance that the shop’s work is built to withstand the rigors of the road, not just look good for a few weeks.

-Understanding What Your Warranty Covers
+What Does Your Warranty Actually Cover?

 It’s one thing to know you have a warranty, but it’s another to know what it actually includes.
 Most warranties fall into two categories of coverage.
 A basic limited plan covers only a specific list of components or issues.
 For example, it might cover paint peeling but not fading.
 On the other hand, an exclusionary plan is more comprehensive.
 It covers everything except for a specific list of exclusions.
 Getting clarity on which type of plan a shop offers is crucial.
 Don’t hesitate to ask for a written copy of the warranty and have the service manager explain what is and isn’t covered before any work begins.